 Basic knowledge of humanitarian relief is also taught through the Disaster and Relief Medicine Course while the Young MERCY programme concentrates on the practical aspects of volunteerism.
 UoC students undergo Basic Volunteer and Mission Training before being given the opportunity to get involved in the planning and implementation of a humanitarian project.

-Our students have held international humanitarian mission to Vientinne, Laos.
-Dubbed the Laos International Family Endeavour (LIFE) 2016, the programme was held between 12 to 19 July 2016 and aimed to provide much needed healthcare screening and medical assistance to the poor communities in Vientiane.
+Our students have held an international humanitarian mission to Vientiane, Laos.
+Dubbed the Laos International Family Endeavour (LIFE) 2016, the programme was held between 12 to 19 July 2016 and aimed to provide much-needed healthcare screening and medical assistance to the poor communities in Vientiane.
 The programme was deemed a success thanks to the exemplary commitment shown by students from the faculties of medicine, pharmacy and health sciences.

-Other than that, fourth-year Medical Students organised a charity programme called CUCMS Acheh Holistic Medicine Awareness Programme 2016 (CHARMS) to Banda Aceh, Indonesia from 26th to 30th July 2016.
+Other than that, fourth-year Medical Students organised a charity programme called the CUCMS Acheh Holistic Medicine Awareness Programme 2016 (CHARMS) in Banda Aceh, Indonesia from 26th to 30th July 2016.
 This programme aimed to develop students in communication, clinical and management skills.

-Other than that, pharmacy students who conducted Karnival Mesra Ubat (KaMU) annually since 2012 and organized by CUCMS Pharmacy Student Society (CUPSS) and third-year Bachelor of Pharmacy students.
-KAMU aimed to serve as a platform for knowledge-sharing session for the community mainly on health and medicines.
+UoC Pharmacy students have also been conducting the Karnival Mesra Ubat (KaMU) annually since 2012, organized by the CUCMS Pharmacy Student Society (CUPSS) and third-year Bachelor of Pharmacy students.
+KaMU aimed to serve as a platform for knowledge-sharing for the community mainly on health and medicine management.
 The event was designed for students to better understand the local community’s common perceptions and management of their medications.
-The event highlights were distinguishing counterfeit medicines, learning the correct method of using common health devices and interpretation of medication label.
+The event highlights were distinguishing counterfeit medicines, learning the correct method of using common health devices and interpreting medication labels.